aaronbloomfield/ccc/hws/arbitrage/index.md

 - `price_eth`: the current price of ETH, in USD, as a float -- this is without all the extra decimal places
 - `price_tc`: the current price of TC, in USD, as a float -- this is without all the extra decimal places
 - `tokencc_addr`: the smart address of the TokenCC smart contract
-- `dex_addrs`: the smart contract addresses of the various TokenDEX smart contracts; there will be at least two in this list
+- `dex_addrs`: the smart contract addresses of the various DEX smart contracts; there will be at least two in this list

 You will need to edit all those values in arbitrage_config.py to match the deployed addresses (and other values) for your particular situation.

-The `hook()` function should be present, and should do nothing as shown.
-This function needs be called at the *start* of each program execution run -- meaning when your program starts (right after the `import` lines) but before any of your other code in the file.
-We are going to use that when we grade the assignment.

-We provide a few other things in arbitrage_config.py: the ABI for the TokenDEX and the TokenCC for you to use.
+We provide a few other things in arbitrage_config.py: the ABI for the DEX and the TokenCC for you to use.
 We also provide a function that will attempt to figure out the reason for a reverting transaction.
 You can see these in the [arbitrage_config.py](arbitrage_config.py.html) ([src](arbitrage_config.py)) file.

-##### Output
+#### Output

 Your program will analyze the various values at the different DEXes, and make a change (or not).
 Your output must be in an exact format.
 If no profitable trades are possible, then you should output `No profitable arbitrage trades available`.
 If an trade is made, then the output should be of the form: